apache/cordova-windows/README.md

 The project supports Cordova on Win8, and uses WinLib4JS for most implementation (others with SQLite3, Jscex and so on).

 ## Getting Started
----

-### Install NodeJS and Git, Init Project
- - Download the node-vxxx-x86.msi from http://nodejs.org/ and install.
- - Confirm that the path of node and npm has been writen into System environment PATH.
- - Download and install git for Windows http://msysgit.github.com/.
- - Update submodules: `git submodule init` and  `git submodule update`
- - Run the `tool\scripts\init.bat`.

 ### For Cordova API developer
  - `Want to develop Cordova API`